PureStorage-Connect/SCOM-Management-Pack/README.md

 :octocat: [Github Repository for SCOM scripts and utilities](https://github.com/PureStorage-OpenConnect/FlashArray-SCOM-Scripts)

 ## :floppy_disk: INSTALLATION
 A standalone MSI installer is provided to install the management pack.
 The MSI installer is available via the "Releases" icon in this repository.
-The direct link is available in the DOWNLOADS section below.
 The PDF documentation provided in this repository contains all of the information for system requirements, installation, and configuration the Management Pack.

 ### :point_down:DOWNLOADS
-:small_orange_diamond: [Installation Package](https://github.com/PureStorage-Connect/PowerShellSDK2/blob/master/PurePowerShellSDKInstaller.msi)<br>
+:small_orange_diamond: Click on the Releases icon in the right column.<br>

 <!-- wp:separator -->
 <hr class="wp-block-separator"/>